-These continuous updates focus on the TYPO3 version itself, but also on all other components involved, such as extensions, libraries and frontend code.
+Continuous Upgrading describes the practice of regularly and continuously upgrading a website with small-scaled upgrades and thus always keeping the website at the latest state of the art, instead of performing extensive upgrades only about every three years (using TYPO3 CMS as an example) as part of an expensive upgrade project.
+This proceeding sidesteps major, complex TYPO3 upgrades, as the website is always up-to-date and does not accumulate any technical liabilities.
+These continuous upgrades focus on the TYPO3 version itself, but also on all other components involved, such as extensions, libraries and frontend code.
 Last but not least, the concept also involves an improvement to server systems and infrastructure on which the TYPO3 installation is operated.
 The project is thus always fully up-to-date.

 Changes in TYPO3 and its ecosystem that will need to be taken into account in a subsequent upgrade project are detected early, reducing the workload required later in the next upgrade.
 This provides for long-term planning, better allocation of costs and savings in expenditure in the medium to long term.

-- As a result, internal resources are no longer tied up for major upgrade projects and can be used for innovative projects that create value.
+Continuous Upgrading provides optimum planning reliability with a fixed monthly flat rate instead of irregular major upgrade projects.
+You buy the complete operation of the project, including all updates and release changes, and can then concentrate on your core business.
+As a result, internal resources are no longer tied up for major upgrade projects and can be used for innovative projects that create value.